30 examples of sports bringing the world together

 Turkey vs. Armenia match improves diplomacy between countries

 One of the biggest sticking points in the ongoing war of words between Turkey and Armenia is over Turkey’s refusal to acknowledge the Armenian Genocide that claimed around 1.5 million during World War I. In 2008, the two teams were set to play a World Cup qualifying match, and the Turkish president accepted an invitation from the Armenian president to watch together.
 In another gesture of goodwill, Armenia loosened visa restrictions so Turkish fans could come to the game in Armenia as well.
-The match opened new diplomatic channels between the two countries in hope to thaw relations going forward.
+The match opened new diplomatic channels between the two countries.

 You may also like: Oldest teams in Major League Baseball